Legacy Takes Flight at Local Hobby Store

 The Story Behind the Gift

 Robert, known in the RC hobby community as “Tall Guy RC,” was more than just a regular customer at his local hobby store.
-As a Horizon Hobby ambassador with expertise in everything from prop-driven E-flite RC planes to aerobatic aircraft, he would often share his knowledge with fellow RC enthusiasts, helping them select the best-handling planes for their skill level.
-His experience ranged from beginner planes and RTR trainers to advanced models.
+As a Horizon Hobby ambassador with expertise in everything from prop-driven E-flite RC planes to aerobatic aircraft, he would often share his knowledge with fellow enthusiasts, helping them select the best-handling planes for their skill level.
+His experience ranged from beginner trainers to advanced models.

 “He would help customers choose between different brands like FMS, Hobbyzone, and E-flite, answering questions about everything from basic flight characteristics to advanced controller settings,” recalls Mark Focareta, owner of HobbyTown Santee.
 “We just connected organically through his regular visits to browse our selection of RC products.”